exein-io/pulsar/README.md

 Pulsar is an event-driven framework for monitoring the activity of Linux devices at runtime, powered by [eBPF](https://ebpf.io/).

-The Pulsar core modules use eBPF probes to collect events from the following sources:
+The Pulsar core modules use eBPF probes to collect events from the kernel in a safe and efficient way.
+Pulsar events can be categorized in the four main following areas:

-- File I/O: I/O operations on disk and memory.
+- **File I/O**: I/O operations on disk and memory.
-- Network: data from the network stack.
+- **Network**: data from the network stack.
-- Processes: processes information, including file execution and file opening.
+- **Processes**: processes information, including file execution and file opening.
-- System Activity: device activity, including system calls.
+- **System Activity**: device activity, including system calls.

 Pulsar is built with a modular design that makes it easy to adapt the core architecture to new use cases, create new modules or write custom rules.